poorvika11/poorvika11/README.md

 # 💫 About Me:
 I am Computer Science undergraduate who loves to make confessions from data.
 I am a python developer.
 I used to analyse data using different BigData technologies available such as Hadoop, Apache Spark.
 Using different algorithms of machiine learning and different tools like Tableau for Data Visualizations.
-# Part time-
-Technical Content Writer
+!Part time-Technical Content Writer
-# Learning about-
-6th gen Aircraft Technology
+!Learning about-6th gen Aircraft Technology
-# Working on-
-Machine learning projects
+!Working on-Machine learning projects
-# On-hand experience-
-Data Analytics and Visualization
+!On-hand experience-Data Analytics and Visualization

 ## 🌐 Socials: